+Texas NOW works at the grassroots level to influence and bring about legislative progress at the local, state, and national level.
 We reach out to candidates of critical races regularly and survey them to gauge where they stand on key women’s rights issues.

-The Texas 86th legislative session is packed with legislative activities with significant impact to the well being and rights of Texas women, both positively and negatively.
-Here are the top 10 bills on Texas NOW’s radar in 2019.
+The Texas 87th legislative session is packed with legislative activities with significant impact to the well being and rights of Texas women, both positively and negatively.
+Here are the top 10 bills on Texas NOW’s radar in 2021.

 If you feel passionately about any of these bills or any other bills introduced in this legislative session, please take action and make your voice heard.
 Find your representatives at https://www.commoncause.org and contact them by email or by phone.